 If you feel that you need immediate assistance or would like to speak to a mental health professional, there is a list of useful resources and contacts at the end of this blog.

 For issues such as anxiety at work or stress about your apprenticeship deadlines, sometimes it can be helpful to ask yourself what you need to resolve the root on your worries, and then communicate this to people who have the power to help.

 Taking a breath, looking at a situation with fresh eyes, and asking for what you need to succeed can be a small yet effective way to prevent a stressful situation from taking over.

 As an apprentice with Baltic Apprenticeships, you have access to a few different forms of support for your mental health and wellbeing, including free access to a personal Headspace account for mindfulness, meditation and workouts.

-Your Learning Mentor is a great point of contact throughout the programme.
+Your Learning Mentor or Coach is a great point of contact throughout the programme.
 Coaches at Baltic provide academic and pastoral support at every stage of your apprenticeship.
 They are there to provide advice and guidance and help you get the best out of your training experience.

 If you would like to speak to someone confidentially about your mental health and wellbeing, you also have access to our Mindful Employer helpline as a Baltic apprentice.
 This is a free, confidential helpline for independent support and guidance.
-You can find details of this on your course handbook, on SMART Assessor, or from your Learning Mentor.
+You can find details of this on your course handbook, on SMART Assessor, or from your Coach.

 Alternatively, here are some additional sources of help and support: